bgavran/DNC/README.md

 | **Mean**        |      | 16.7 &plusmn; 7.6 |  | | |

+bAbI dataset was notoriously slow to train with DNC, as the total training time was over 1 week on NVIDIA GTX 1080.
+I was not able to raise the GPU utilization to more than 60%.

 ### Understanding memory operations

-Inspired by this [great DNC implementation](https://github.com/Mostafa-Samir/DNC-tensorflow) and the corresponding visualization of the DNC high level [data-flow diagrams](https://github.com/Mostafa-Samir/DNC-tensorflow/blob/master/docs/data-flow.md), I decided to create my own.

 Interactions between the controller and memory and somewhat easy to understand.
 However, operations that are being computer *in* the memory module are not.

+Inspired by this [great DNC implementation](https://github.com/Mostafa-Samir/DNC-tensorflow) and the corresponding visualization of the DNC high level [data-flow diagrams](https://github.com/Mostafa-Samir/DNC-tensorflow/blob/master/docs/data-flow.md), I decided to create my own.

 ![](./assets/DNC_final.png)